• Skip to primary navigation

 Legal and Regulatory Measures

-• The 2025 National Health Care Fraud Takedown charged 324 defendants for schemes involving over $14.6 billion in intended losses.
+• The National Health Care Fraud Takedown chargedΒ 324Β defendants tied to overΒ $14.6 billionΒ in intended losses, the largest such action to date.

 Frequently Asked Questions (FAQs)

-How large is the insurance fraud detection market in 2025, and how fast is it growing?
+How large is the broader fraud detection and prevention (FDP) market in 2026?

 Conclusion